-(a) It is the responsibility of an operator to identify pipelines that are subject to or may be exempt from the requirements of this Article.
-At a minimum, the operator must consider the following information in identifying or seeking to exempt a pipeline from the provisions of this Article:

-(1) The coastal zone boundary;

-(2) The location of known environmentally and ecologically sensitive areas.

-(3) If an environmentally and ecologically sensitive area connected to or located in the coastal zone extends beyond the coastal zone, that portion of the environmentally and ecologically sensitive area that extends beyond the coastal zone is presumed to be subject to the requirements of this Article.

-(4) If a pipeline intersects an environmentally and ecologically sensitive area in the coastal zone or intersects an environmentally and ecologically sensitive area with a connection to the coastal zone, it is presumptively subject to the requirements of this Article.
+- (a) It is the responsibility of an operator to identify pipelines that are subject to or may be exempt from the requirements of this Article.
+At a minimum, the operator must consider the following information in identifying or seeking to exempt a pipeline from the provisions of this Article: - (1) The coastal zone boundary; - (2) The location of known environmentally and ecologically sensitive areas; - (3) If an environmentally and ecologically sensitive area connected to or located in the coastal zone extends beyond the coastal zone, that portion of the environmentally and ecologically sensitive area that extends beyond the coastal zone is presumed to be subject to the requirements of this Article. - (4) If a pipeline intersects an environmentally and ecologically sensitive area in the coastal zone or intersects an environmentally and ecologically sensitive area with a connection to the coastal zone, it is presumptively subject to the requirements of this Article.

-(5) If a pipeline is near an environmentally and ecologically sensitive area in the coastal zone or near an environmentally and ecologically sensitive area with a connection to the coastal zone, it is presumptively subject to the requirements of this Article.

-(A) Near is measured from the outer extent of an environmentally and ecologically sensitive area or the coastal zone.

-1. For environmentally and ecologically sensitive area data represented by points for protective purposes, a 1⁄2 mile buffer is applied to the environmentally and ecologically sensitive area point data.

-2. For environmentally and ecologically sensitive area data represented by polygons and/or line data, the 1⁄2 mile buffer is applied to the outer extent of the environmentally and ecologically sensitive area data.
+- (5) If a pipeline is near an environmentally and ecologically sensitive area in the coastal zone or near an environmentally and ecologically sensitive area with a connection to the coastal zone, it is presumptively subject to the requirements of this Article. - (A) Near is measured from the outer extent of an environmentally and ecologically sensitive area or the coastal zone. - 1.
+For environmentally and ecologically sensitive area data represented by points for protective purposes, a 1⁄2 mile buffer is applied to the environmentally and ecologically sensitive area point data. - 2.
+For environmentally and ecologically sensitive area data represented by polygons and/or line data, the 1⁄2 mile buffer is applied to the outer extent of the environmentally and ecologically sensitive area data.

-(b) To determine if the requirements of this Article are applicable to a particular pipeline, operators may rely on the Coastal Zone and Environmentally and Ecologically Sensitive Areas datasets and statewide 1⁄2 mile buffer data layer (as depicted in the CAL FIRE -OFFICE OF THE STATE FIRE MARSHAL, Download Ecologically And Environmentally Sensitive Sites In The Coastal Zone (January 1, 2020)) on the National Oceanic and Atmospheric Administration's website.

-(c) The State Fire Marshal may identify pipelines subject to the requirements of this Article based on, but not limited to, any of the information, data, factors, and considerations stated in this Article or contained in applicable law.

-Note: Authority cited: Sections 51010, 51013.1, 51013.5 and 51015 Government Code.
-Sections 60104 and 60105, Title 49 of the United States Code.
-Reference: Sections 51010, 51010.5, 51013, 51013.1, 51013.5, 51015, 51018.6, 51018.7, and 51018.8 Government Code.
-Sections 60104 and 60105, Title 49 of the United States Code.

-§ 2103 - Exemption for Pipelines Located Outside the Coastal Zone
+§ 2103 - Exemption For Pipelines Located Outside The Coastal Zone

-(a) An operator of a pipeline identified in Section 2102 (Identifying Pipelines Subject to This Article) as being subject to this article, may request an exemption from applicable requirements of this Article if they can demonstrate, through the submission of a risk analysis, that a spill from a pipeline will not impact the coastal zone portion of an environmentally and ecologically sensitive area.
+- (a) An operator may request an exemption from applicable requirements of this Article for pipelines that are not near the coastal zone.
+The State Fire Marshal will assess the request for exemption based on the considerations and requirements of this Article. - (b) The request for an exemption from the provisions of this Article shall be submitted to the State Fire Marshal no later than August 1, 2019. - (c) The State Fire Marshal shall consider granting an exemption if the operator can demonstrate, through the submission of a risk analysis, that a spill from a pipeline will not impact the coastal zone portion of an environmentally and ecologically sensitive area.
+The risk analysis shall include, but not be limited to, the factors identified in Section 2111 (Risk Analysis). - (d) Risk analysis submitted for exemption of a pipeline will be evaluated, processed, and communicated to the operator by the State Fire Marshal consistent with Section 2112 (Risk Analysis Assessment).

-(b) The State Fire Marshal will assess the request for exemption based on the considerations and requirements of this Article.

-(c) The request for an exemption from the provisions of this Article shall be submitted to the State Fire Marshal no later than May 1, 2021.

-(d) The risk analysis submitted with the exemption request shall include, but not be limited to, the factors identified in Section 2111 (Risk Analysis).

-(e) Risk analysis submitted for exemption of a pipeline will be evaluated, processed, and communicated to the operator by the State Fire Marshal consistent with Section 2112 (Risk Analysis Assessment).

-Note: Authority cited: Sections 51010, 51013.1, 51013.5 and 51015 Government Code.
-Sections 60104 and 60105, Title 49 of the United States Code.
-Reference: Sections 51010, 51010.5, 51013, 51013.1 51013.5, 51015, 51015.4 and 51016 Government Code.
-Sections 60104 and 60105, Title 49 of the United States Code.
+Note: Authority cited: Section 51013.1, Government Code.
+Reference: Section 51013.1, Government Code.

-§ 2104 - Deferral for Pipelines with Existing Best Available Technology
+§ 2104 - Exemption For Pipelines With Existing Best Available Technology